Kidney Week 2023: Call for Late-Breaking Clinical Trials

-ASN will accept Late-Breaking Clinical Trial (LBCT) submissions electronically from July 14, 2021 through September 1, 2021 (2:00 p.m.
+ASN will accept Late-Breaking Clinical Trial (LBCT) submissions electronically from July 19, 2023, through September 6, 2023 (2:00 p.m.
 EDT).
-Submissions should discuss randomized trials (Phase II & III) that will have significant impact on clinical practice.
-ASN requires ASN User Logins and current DISCLOSURES FOR ALL AUTHORS at time of submission.
-Please allow adequate time to gather this information by September 1, 2021.
+Submissions should discuss randomized trials (Phase 2, 3, 4) that will have significant impact on clinical practice.
+Please allow adequate time before September 6 for ALL authors to create an ASN User Login, if they do not already have one, and to provide 24 months of FULL disclosures.

 Table of Contents